Theta-graph and diffeomorphisms of some 4-manifolds

-for $r=n+1,n+2,2n-1$.
-For $r=n+2,2n-1$, $i_r$ is induced by the identity between rank 1 $R$-modules, and we have seen that $i_{n+1}=0$ before Definition~\ref{def:propagator-even}.
-Hence $\widetilde{i}$ can be described explicitly by using the result for a single fiber (Corollary~\ref{cor:prop-exists}), and the existence of a chain $P$ with (\ref{eq:propagator-family-even}) follows.
+by the naturality of the Leray--Serre spectral sequence (e.g., \cite[Section~1.1]{Hat3}).
+Hence $\widetilde{i}$ can be described explicitly by using the result for a single fiber (Corollary~\ref{cor:prop-exists}).
+Lemma~\ref{lem:ss-basis} below gives an explicit basis of $H_{2n-1}(\partial E\bConf_2(\pi);A^{\otimes 2})$ and the existence of a chain $\omega$ with the boundary (\ref{eq:propagator-family}) follows.

-For two propagators $P,P'$ in family with common boundary $\partial_A P=\partial_A P'$, the chain $P'-P$ is a cycle of $E\bConf_2(\pi)$.
-By Lemmas~\ref{lem:E2-EConf-even} and \ref{lem:H(Conf)-even}, $P'-P$ is homologous to $ST(\sigma)\otimes c_A$ for some $\sigma$.
+For two propagators $\omega,\omega'$ in family with common boundary $\partial_A\,\omega=\partial_A\,\omega'$, the chain $\omega'-\omega$ is a $2n$-cycle of $E\bConf_2(\pi)$.
+By Lemmas~\ref{lem:E2-EConf} and \ref{lem:H(Conf)}, $\omega'-\omega$ is homologous to $\lambda\,ST(\Sigma^n)\otimes c_A$ for some $\lambda\in R$.
 This completes the proof. \end{proof}